grantmcdermott/arch-tips/README.md

 ###  5.2. <a name='Tilix'></a>Tilix

 I prefer [Tilix](https://gnunn1.github.io/tilix-web/) to the default Gnome terminal.
 The old way of changing the default terminal no longer works in the latest versions of Gnome (see [here](https://bbs.archlinux.org/viewtopic.php?id=246952)).
 But a simple solution that covers most use cases is to modify the "Ctrl+Alt+T" shortcut.
 Go to `Settings > Devices > Keyboard Shortcuts`.
-At the bottom, change the "Terminal" command entry to "tilix" (from gnome-terminal).
+At the bottom, change the "Terminal" command entry to "tilix" (from ").

-`gnome-terminal`

 ###  5.3. <a name='Printing'></a>Printing